Vincent Crisologo: 2019 Mayoralty bid in Quezon City

-In 2019, he ran for mayor of Quezon City with Ipaglaban Mo! host Jopet Sison as his running mate, but lost to outgoing Vice Mayor Joy Belmonte by 103,265 votes.
+In 2019, he ran for mayor of Quezon City with Ipaglaban Mo! host Jopet Sison as his running mate, but lost to outgoing Vice Mayor Joy Belmonte by only 103,265 votes.
 The voter turnout in the 2019 elections for the position of Mayor was 835,695.
 On May 12, 2019, the day before the midterm elections, he was illegally arrested for alleged vote buying.
 The police did not find any evidence of money for the alleged vote buying nor did they show evidence that there were people offering to buy or sell their votes.
 The next day, May 13, 2019, he was released by the inquest prosecutor citing that there was no evidence furnished by the police to show that vote buying or selling took place.
+On September 30, 2020, the Office of the City Prosecutor of Quezon City dismissed the charges against him for vote buying, citing lack of evidence.
+The decision dismissing the charges stated that the police officers did not present and submit proof that he or others gave other people money for the purpose of voting for him.

-2022 Congress bid
+Congress bids

 Crisologo attempted a comeback to Congress in 2022, this time running as representative for the 6th district of Quezon City.
 He was named to the Malayang QC ticket led by mayoralty candidate Mike Defensor.
 However, he lost to outgoing councilor Marivic Co-Pilar.

+Crisologo ran for Congress in 2025 once again, this time back at the 1st district.
+However, he lost to incumbent Representative Arjo Atayde, who also defeated his son Onyx in 2022.

 Personal life

-He is married to Rita Dario Crisologo and has four sons: Floro Cornelius II (Chip), Alexander Philip (Alex), Anthony Peter (Onyx), and Frederick William (Edrix).
+Crisologo is married to Rita Dario Crisologo and has four sons: Floro Cornelius II (Chip), Alexander Philip (Alex), Anthony Peter (Onyx), and Frederick William (Edrix).
 He also has eight grandchildren.

 In the year prior to his senatorial bid, his life story was made into a 1991 movie entitled Bingbong: The Vincent Crisologo Story portrayed by Rudy Fernandez.
+He is also portrayed by Tirso Cruz III in the 2003 film Chavit.